 These include things like a mortgage or rent payment, any debt servicing payments you might have, utility bills (including phone and internet) and more.

 It can also include subscriptions you may have, but a no spend challenge is a great time to review subscriptions to see if they are necessary.

 Another thing is you don’t have to do it for 30 days.
 No spend days, weekends and weeks are all great.
 It is up to you to decide what is best.

 So, to put is another way, a no spend challenge is a way to help get your spending under control by turning it into a game.

 Imagine how powerful it would be to try every month to spend less than you did last month.
 Or just to have a quarterly no spend challenge to detox from the “buy now, buy fast, buy more” mentality.

-By having the goal to do better every time you are much more likely to succeed than saying “I want to save more”.
+By having the goal to do better every month you are much more likely to succeed than saying “I want to save more”.

 So that brings us to motivation.

 Why Are You Doing A No Spend Challenge?